 Solve runs many open innovation Challenges each year, opening MIT’s renowned innovation ecosystem to social entrepreneurs and innovators around the world.
 Our Challenges offer funding and follow on resources to selected innovators.
 Anyone, anywhere can apply to Solve's Global Challenges.
 See Partner Challenges pages for eligibility requirements.

 Not sure how to apply?
-Below are helpful tips and tutorials to get you started.
-You can also enroll in Solve's MITx course, Business and Impact Planning for Social Enterprises to learn how to articulate your impact goals, theory of change, and plans to scale.
+Below are helpful tips and tutorials to get you started, and watch our latest Application Clinic for more insight.
+You can also enroll in Solve's MITx course, Business and Impact Planning for Social Enterprises, to learn how to articulate your impact goals, theory of change, and plans to scale.

 How to Apply